 Community Learning Exchange

-SCA seeks to build levels of mutual support across the sector – both by encouraging communities to support one another and by encouraging our national networks and intermediaries to collaborate and to share resources to best effective.
+SCA seeks to build levels of mutual support across the sector – both by encouraging communities to support one another and by supporting our national networks and intermediaries to collaborate and to share resources to best effect.
 The Community Learning Exchange which is funded by the Scottish Government is one of the ways in which we seek to do this.

 The Community Learning Exchange is a fantastic opportunity for communities who are planning new ventures or thinking about future possibilities, to learn from the experience of other communities.
 There is nothing so powerful as learning from your peers and the Learning Exchange offers an opportunity to do just that.